Why Influencers Need to Own Their Data

 Back-and-forth emails, texts, lengthy contracts, and the aforementioned password sharing are all bad examples of how to connect with brands.
 As influencers and brands both look to increase their exposure and scale their partnerships, it’s important to have an efficient way to digitally handshake with brands.

-What you can do about it: Companies like Lumanu have rolled out SocialCert, which allows instant connection along with visibility so you can see all the brands you’re working with and have transparency into the data and content they are using.
-Ask your brand or agency if they are using SocialCert or a similar trust and verify system to ensure transparency and make it easy for all parties involved to connect.
+What you can do about it: We've already plugged ourselves a few times, but we never blush away from an opportunity: try Lumanu's SocialCert.
+We allows instant connection along with visibility so you can see all the brands you’re working with and have transparency into the data and content they are using.
+Ask your brand or agency if they are using Lumanu and our technology, or a similar trust and verify system, to ensure transparency and make it easy for all parties involved to connect.

 5. Control your creative.

-With the Branded Content Tool that rolled out earlier this year, it’s becoming increasingly difficult to know all the ways a brand is using your content.
+With the Branded Content Tool that rolled out earlier 2019, it’s becoming increasingly difficult to know all the ways a brand is using your content.
 With the help of marketing software, they can turn your images into slideshows, edit copy, and amplify to new audiences.
-While new audiences can help bring more followers and more revenue for the influencer, it’s important to have two-way transparency so you can have comfort knowing a brand isn’t doing anything crazy with your content or likeness.
+While new audiences can help bring potential followers and more revenue for you, it’s important to have two-way transparency so you can have comfort knowing a brand isn’t doing anything crazy with your content or likeness.

-What you can do about it: While the Branded Content Tool doesn’t offer that level of transparency for influencers now, there are companies that have developed free tools for influencers to see how brands are using your content as well as provide visibility into your data.
+What you can do about it: While the Branded Content Tool doesn’t offer that level of transparency for influencers now, there are companies (that's us) that have developed free tools for influencers to see how brands are using their content, as well as provide visibility into all the data you need.

 Sign up for the latest insights.